ryan-mcclue/ryan-mcclue/src/website.md

 regarding price, say how much is a new client worth? brings in 1 client, worth it

 ## SETUP
+Hi [],
+As Mum mentioned,
+I'm doing a late career change and need something to stand out on my resume.
+I really appreciate the opportunity to create a website for your business.
+I'm sure it will improve your online presence and drive customer growth.

+Although I'm not charging for creating the website, there are ongoing fees for maintaining a website:
+  1. Registering website name ($47.90 for 3 years, $24 for 1 year)
+  2. Server hosting ($7.95/month for 12 months)
+If you're comfortable with this, continue on.

+To register your website name, I'll need this information from you:
+- Desired Website Name (e.g. traceyhairdressers.com.au):
+- Your full name:
+- Address:
+- Mobile Number:
+- If you want a website name ending with '.au'
+  - Entity Type (Company, Registered Business, Sole Trader):
+  - Legal Entity Name:
+  - Identification type (ACN, ABN, ARBN):
+  - Identification number:

+Regarding the website structure, I'm thinking of 4 pages:
+1. Home page, e.g:
+Your Hair Colour Specialist
+Welcome to Nirvana Hair Studio in Springwood, NSW, where your style is our Passion.
+Out team of dedicated experts specialise in not only delivering the best hair results, but ensuring an amazing customer service experience every time.

+Why Choose Nivarna Hair Studio?
+Our stylists are seasoned professionals who stay ahead of the latest hair trends, ensuring each client receives exceptional expertise.
+Every service starts with a personalized consultation to tailor the experience to your unique needs.
+Recognized as one of the best hairdressers in Springwood and the Blue Mountains, we are committed to delivering outstanding results every time.

+Reviews
+dddd

+Google Map Location

+Footer
+2. About page, e.g:
+Where Creativity Meets Expertise
+Welcome to Nivarna Hair Studio, located in the beautiful Springwood, NSW, in the foothills of the stunning Blue Mountains.
+Established in 1993, our salon is a hub of creativity where clients walk in as customers and leave as family.
+Our passion for hair is only surpassed by our vision and dedication to delivering unparalleled hairdressing services.

+(perhaps photo of self)

+3. Services pagem, e.g:
+services offered and pricing

+4. Contact page:
+google maps
+contact form

+Once I here back from you with the necessary information, I'll develop a preliminary design with placeholder text.
+I'll send you a link where you can explore the website and see if you like it.
+If all clear, I'll finalise everything and give you instructions on how to update the text and photos yourself for what you want.
+Or, you can send me the content and I can do the necessary changes.
+Whatever works for you.

+Looking forward to hearing from you,
+Ryan

+It costs money to register a website name a have to pay a
  - godaddy domain with your account under clients name PRICING (yearly invoice with paypal):
    $21.95 for per year